Home All Recipes Appetizers Directory Fava Beans with Tuscan Pecorino

 A classic Tuscan spring antipasto of tender fava beans, diced Pecorino, toasted walnuts, and extra virgin olive oil, served with rustic simplicity and elegant balance.

-Tuscan Classic Vegetarian Gluten-Free Menu Builder Ready
+Tuscan Classic Vegetarian Gluten-Free Spring Antipasto

-Recipe + Search + Menu Builder Integration
+Appetizer Recipe + Menu Builder Ready

 Recipe Overview

 This classic Tuscan appetizer celebrates fresh fava beans at their seasonal best.
 The sweetness and tenderness of the beans are balanced by the salty firmness of Pecorino Toscano, the nuttiness of toasted walnuts, and the richness of extra virgin olive oil.
 It is a simple but deeply regional antipasto that works beautifully on spring menus.
+Related Tuscan legume tradition: Lupino dolce di Grosseto is a distinct lupin, not a product made from fava beans.
+Prepared lupini are debittered, boiled, and commonly packed in brine in pouches, tubs, or jars for aperitivi and savory snacking.
+Lupin is a separate declarable allergen in markets that follow European-style allergen rules; this fava-bean recipe does not contain lupin.

 Connected Experience